 How AI is Revolutionizing Customer Engagement

 If you work in customer teams — and I’ve spent more than a few late nights in those rooms — you know expectations have gone from “nice-to-have” to make-or-break.
 Industry surveys from 2024 aren’t shy about it: poor service is costing businesses an eye-watering $3.7 trillion a year.
 And 88% of customers say excellent service matters to them.
-That’s not a statistic; it’s a market signal.
+That’s not just a stat; it’s a market signal.
 Ignore it and you pay the price.

 The Traditional Approach and Its Limitations